Bill Camp - Honorary Life Board Member

 After the State Senate, he worked as the assistant to Jack Henning and later Art Pulaski doing political work for 9 years.
 He became the CAO or Executive Secretary of the Sacramento Central Labor Council for 15 years.
 Our CLC became a powerful voice for working class members during my tenure.
 He retired in December, 2014.

-Bill continues to serve on the Executive Board of the Sacramento Central Labor Council, and he is an elected member of the editorial board of the newspaper published by the Sacramento Central Labor Council.
-He also serves as Chair of the Policy Committee on the Statewide California Workforce Investment Board, appointed by Governor Jerry Brown.
+Bill served on the Executive Board of the Sacramento Central Labor Council, and was an elected member of the editorial board of the newspaper published by the Sacramento Central Labor Council.
+He also served as Chair of the Policy Committee on the Statewide California Workforce Investment Board, appointed by Governor Jerry Brown.